 “I was really getting closer to the end of the journey of my school year, so I thought it was time for me to start diving into something that’s going to be in my career field down the line.
 I just stumbled across the job application, I applied, and I’ve loved it ever since.”

-Although Angel has taught classes for all of our programs, the majority of his classes so far have been for our elementary school program.
+Although Angel has taught classes for all of our programs, the majority of his classes so far have been elementary school coding classes.

 “Teaching elementary students has been great, I really enjoy it.
 The kids are really excited about programming, and I’ve never seen that anywhere before.
 When I was growing up, coding was not even talked about in school, so coming into CodeWizardsHQ and seeing these young kids excited about coding, that makes me excited, too.
 It makes me wish that someone had introduced me to programming sooner.”